-But as elementary and secondary schools are gearing up for a vast and unprecedented experiment in remote learning, laptops and tablets have graduated to the status of “school essentials” even for the younger crowds.
-First graders are attending Zoom classes and asked to turn in math assignments electronically, and kindergarteners are practicing reading on apps like Raz-Kids or Epic.
+But as elementary and secondary schools geared up for a vast and unprecedented experiment in remote learning, laptops and tablets graduated to the status of “school essentials” even for the younger crowds.
+First graders are attending Zoom classes and asked to turn in math assignments electronically, and kindergarteners are practicing reading on e-readers and apps like Raz-Kids or Epic.
 And yes, even preschool is going virtual, with kids <5 using screens to, you know, “work on” their colors and letters while you (try to) get work done.
 Not to mention all the extracurricular activities, gaming and virtual communication with family and friends.
 It’s really a different world.

 See also: our list of online resources for kids.